 Thailand just dodged a big fat bullet.
-With Parliament set to reopen Wednesday, the government of Prime Minister Yingluck Shinawatra wisely decided to shelve consideration of two pieces of legislation that threatened to upset the country’s tenuous political stability.
+With Parliament set to reopen Wednesday, the government of Prime Minister Yingluck Shinawatra wisely to shelve consideration of two pieces of legislation that threatened to upset the country’s tenuous political stability.
 Now it needs to take steps to promote comity and ensure continued economic progress.

 With growth this year of more than 5 percent and surging foreign investment, Thailand is a relative bright spot on the economic horizon.
 As Bloomberg Markets magazine reports in its September issue, the country has spawned world-class enterprises with global reach.

 Their proximate cause is the fate of Yingluck’s brother, former Prime Minister Thaksin Shinawatra, ousted in a 2006 military coup and living in self-imposed exile after his 2008 sentencing for helping his then-wife purchase property from the government.
 Since his ouster, Thaksin’s supporters and opponents have battled for political control in Thailand’s streets, courts and Parliament.